practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 ## Installation tips

-For the Curry2Go compiler to work the Go compiler needs to be installed and working first: https://go.dev/
+For the Curry2Go compiler to work, a Go compiler needs to be installed and working first: https://go.dev/

 Then, I followed the official installation instructions with: _$ curl -sSL https://www.curry-lang.org/curry2go/download.sh | sh_